 About the Walking Festival

-2020 will be the eleventh year of the Vale of Glamorgan Walking Festival, organised by volunteers of the charity Valeways who are working to ensure the sustainability of the festival in future years.
+2021 will be the twelfth year of the Vale of Glamorgan Walking Festival, organised by volunteers of the charity Valeways who are working to ensure the sustainability of the festival in future years.
 We are grateful for the help of the following partners:

 - Vale of Glamorgan Council Public Rights of Way,